GmbH & Co. KG – all information on the legal form

 It should be noted that both the general partner GmbH and the GmbH & Co KG are independent legal entities with separate tax obligations.

 The GmbH & Co.
-KG is liable to VAT on the goods and services it purchases, just like any other KG.
+KG, like any other KG, is liable for VAT on the goods and services it purchases.

-Depending on the type of delivery or service, this amounts to 19 % or 7 % of the total amount.
-Since the GmbH & Co.
+Depending on the type of delivery or service, this amounts to 19% or 7% of the total amount.
+As the GmbH & Co.
 KG can only be founded by traders, trade tax is also due.

-Wage tax is paid by the employer if he employs workers.
+Wage tax is paid by the employer if it employs staff.
 The same rules apply to the general partner GmbH as to the general partners.

-Each partner is responsible for paying his own share of the tax on his separate share of the profits.
-As a legal entity, the general partner-GmbH is liable for corporate income tax.
+Each partner is responsible for paying their own share of tax on their separate share of profits.
+As a legal entity, the general partner GmbH is liable for corporation tax.

 GmbH & Co.
 KG Taxation